alibaba/pipcook/docs/tutorials/component-object-detection.md

 ## Make your own dataset

 After reading the above description, are you already ready to use object detection to solve your own problems?
-If you want to make your own data set, there are mainly the following steps.
+If you want to make your own dataset, there are mainly the following steps.

 ### Collect images